mbenfriha/ying-yang-react/README.md

 You may notice we mutate Component A : we authorize mutation to add React lifecycle hook and propTypes/defaultProps.

-We can use more pure solution :
+We can use more pure solution (you can use one of them) :

 ```js
 import { React } from 'react';